kljr/SpringboardVM/README.md

 If you want to add a new site to a previously provisioned SpringboardVM, then you need to:
 * Define it in local.config.yml
-* run `scripts/make-sb.sh` (You may have to chmod +x).
-* Enter the springboard version you want to download at the prompt
+* Run `scripts/make-sb.sh` (You may have to chmod +x).
+Enter the springboard version you want to download at the prompt.
 * Wait for the script to complete, then run `vagrant provision` to update apache and do other post-provision tasks.